-2.6.
+2.5.
 Impact Covid Effect Against Abnormal Company Stock Returns in Indonesia

-The Covid 19 epidemic has had an impact on public health as well as the economy in Indonesia, since many businesses had to halt operations to prevent the virus from spreading further (Phuong, 2021).
+The COVID-19 epidemic has affected public health and the economy in Indonesia, since many businesses had to halt operations to prevent the virus from spreading further (Phuong, 2021).
 The price of corporate shares on the Indonesia Stock Exchange is one of those affected by the pandemic.
 On March 13, 2020, the World Health Organization (WHO) proclaimed Covid-19 a pandemic.
 An incidence of pneumonia in Wuhan, China, prompted the creation of Covid-19.
-Pneumonia is a wet lung illness in which the air sacs in one or both lungs become inflamed (Ryandono et al., 2021).
+Pneumonia is a wet lung illness in which the air sacs in one or both lungs become inflamed (RYANDONO et al., 2021).

 The Covid-19 epidemic is currently affecting people all over the world.
-The stock market was initially unaffected, but as more victims were confirmed, the stock market began to respond badly (MN) (Phuong, 2021).
-This has led stock market prices to fall, especially when the WHO declared Covid-19 a pandemic, and has resulted in negative abnormal returns, The Covid-19 epidemic also has an impact on stock market dynamics, causing stock exchanges all over the world to decrease and increase inefficiencies in the stock market (Shen & Zhang, 2021; Wu et al., 2021).
-In Indonesia, this also has a negative impact on the stock market and affects investors in making investment decisions (Ryandono et al., 2021).
+The stock market was initially unaffected, but as more victims were confirmed, the stock market responded badly (MN) (Phuong, 2021).
+This has led stock market prices to fall, especially when the WHO declared Covid-19 a pandemic, and has resulted in negative abnormal returns.
+The Covid-19 epidemic also affects stock market dynamics, causing stock exchanges all over the world to decrease.
+And increase inefficiencies in the stock market (Shen & Zhang, 2021; Wu et al., 2021).
+In Indonesia, this also has a negative impact on the stock market and affects investors in making investment decisions (RYANDONO et al., 2021).
 Based on several descriptions of the findings of previous researchers conducted in Asia, Europe, and America, the hypothesis proposed in this study is as follows.